 As noted, there appears to be no primary evidence available on Rev. Adam’s family of origin.
 The family oral tradition is that he was a son of Jeremiah and Rhoda Craig Rankin of Cumberland Co., PA.
 Jeremiah, in turn, was one of the three proved sons of the Adam Rankin who died in 1747 in Lancaster County, Pennsylvania and his wife Mary Steele Alexander Rankin.

 Family tradition also says that Jeremiah died young in a mill accident.
 There are no probate records concerning his estate, so far as I have found.
-One would expect there to be some records, since Jeremiah owned land devised to him by his father Adam.
+Likewise, I haven’t found any guardian’s records, although Jeremiah’s children were underage when he died.
+Nor did I have any luck looking for probate records on a Craig.
 In fact, the only reference I have found to Adam’s son Jeremiah in county records is Adam’s 1747 Lancaster County will.
-Likewise, I haven’t found any guardian’s records, although Jeremiah’s children were underage when he died.
 I may have missed something, and it wouldn’t be the first time.
-If you have seen anything in the county records on Jeremiah, Rhoda and/or their children, please let me know.

 Here is what Rev. Davidson wrote about Adam (boldface and italics are mine):